thisisflores/Projects/README.md

 Hello !

-My name is Rodrigo Flores and this is just a small repository of my projects.
+My name is Rodrigo Flores and this is just a small repository of my projects and hw.